kateolmstead/unity-sdk/README.md

     </tbody>
 </table>

 The `TransactionCurrency` class encapsulates the type of currency that was used in the transaction.
-We provide static constructors for common types of currency.
+We provide static constructors for common currency types.

 *Real* currency implementation:
 ```csharp